IxBahy/Frontend-notes/JavaScript/scope & closure.md

 ```

 the more the function is nested the more this code will be much complicated but I hope you got the idea

-so as the function can access the parent environment will a change on it effect other functions sharing this environment as well.
+so as the function can access the parent environment will a change on it affect other functions sharing this environment as well.

 the answer is YES